anders-biostat/MethSCAn/docs/tutorial.md

 # Tutorial

-This tutorial will show you how to use `scbs` on a small example data set that we provide.
+This tutorial will show you how to use *MethSCAn* on a small example data set that we provide.
 The overall run time is no longer than 2-5 minutes.
 Hardware requirements for this tutorial are very low, this example analysis should run on any modern desktop computer or laptop.

 ## Usage principles

-`scbs` provides a number of commands.
+*MethSCAn* provides a number of commands.
-To view the available commands, simply install `scbs` and then type `scbs --help` (or just `scbs`) in your terminal.
+To view the available commands, simply install *MethSCAn* and then type `methscan --help` (or just `methscan`) in your terminal.
-Similarly, you can use `scbs [command] --help` to learn about each command and their arguments.
+Similarly, you can use `methscan [command] --help` to learn about each command and their arguments.
-For example, use `scbs prepare --help` to learn how to use the `prepare` command.
+For example, use `methscan prepare --help` to learn how to use the `prepare` command.

-A typical `scbs` workflow consists of the following steps which will be explained in the course of this tutorial:
+A typical *MethSCAn* workflow consists of the following steps which will be explained in the course of this tutorial:
-1. use `scbs prepare` to store single-cell methylation data in an efficient format
+1. use `methscan prepare` to store single-cell methylation data in an efficient format
-2. use `scbs filter` to filter low-quality cells
+2. use `methscan filter` to filter low-quality cells
-3. use `scbs scan` to discover variably methylated regions (VMRs) in the genome, or alternatively provide your own regions of interest
+3. use `methscan scan` to discover variably methylated regions (VMRs) in the genome, or alternatively provide your own regions of interest
-4. use `scbs matrix` to receive a methylation matrix analogous to the count matrix in scRNA-seq
+4. use `methscan matrix` to receive a methylation matrix analogous to the count matrix in scRNA-seq
 5. use the methylation matrix for downstream analysis such as dimensionality reduction and clustering
-6. optionally use `scbs diff` to find differentially methylated regions (DMRs) between two groups of cells
+6. optionally use `methscan diff` to find differentially methylated regions (DMRs) between two groups of cells

 ### What you will need

-`scbs` assumes that you
+*MethSCAn* assumes that you
 - used single-cell bisulfite-sequencing (scBS) to generate FASTQ-files of bisulfite-converted reads
 - mapped the reads with a methylation-aware program
-- extracted context-dependent methylation values (typically CpG) from the alignments
+- extracted context-dependent methylation values (typically CpG or CH) from the alignments

 The last two steps can be achieved with bulk bisulfite-sequencing tools such as [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) and the included `bismark_methylation_extractor` script.
 Afterwards, you should be left with a simple tabular file for each cell.